 Nyngan Scandium: In February of 2010, the Company entered into a joint venture agreement (the "JV") with Jervois Mining Limited ("Jervois") of Melbourne, Australia (ASX: JRV) to develop the Nyngan scandium property in New South Wales, Australia.
 The terms of the JV require EMC to earn in to a 50% position through a two stage work program.

-The first stage required EMC to spend a minimum of A\$500,000 on project exploration and metallurgical test work by mid December 2010, and the second stage requires the delivery of a feasibility study in the first quarter of 2012.
-The JV partners have agreed to extend the stage I work timeframe by up to 6 months if necessary, in order to complete all aspects of the test work contemplated, which is likely to also exceed the minimum spend level identified in the agreement.
+- the first stage required EMC to spend a minimum of A\$500,000 on project exploration and metallurgical test work by mid December 2010, and - the second stage requires the delivery of a feasibility study in the first quarter of 2012.

+The JV partners agreed to extend the stage I work timeframe into 2011 and those first stage requirements were met during the second quarter of 2011.
+Feasibility study work is now underway, conducted by SNC-Lavalin of Brisbane, Australia.
 Upon EMC delivering the feasibility study to Jervois, EMC must pay to Jervois an additional A\$1,300,000 plus the applicable Goods and Services tax, at which time it will be granted a 50% interest in the joint venture